 B-1/B-2 Visitors

 The U.S. Department of State’s Foreign Affairs Manual provides a detailed overview of the U.S. visitors rules at 9 FAM 402.2, which includes permissible visitor activities, exceptions to the general work authorization requirement for certain travelers, and restrictions of visitor entry.
+The U.S. Department of Homeland Security (DHS) Customs and Border Protection (CBP) and Citizenship and Immigration Services (CIS) also provide guidance on visitor rules, which are not always consistent with each other, such as CIS indicating that applying for jobs may be performed as a visitor without work authorization.
 Further restrictions may be found in 8 CFR § 214.2(b), including the general prohibition on studying.

 Visitor Visas, Visa-Exempt, & ESTA Visa-Waiver

 Visitors to the United States generally must possess a B-1/B-2 visa issued by a U.S. consular post abroad.
-Exceptions include Canadians who are visa-exempt, which means that they can stay in the U.S. for up to six (6) months without a visa, as well as citizens from certain countries that qualify to travel “visa waiver” under the Electronic System for Travel Authorization (ESTA).
-ESTA is for “clean records” only, and if an ESTA application is denied, generally an otherwise visa-waiver traveler would need to apply for a visitor visa.
+Exceptions include Bermudans or Canadians who are visa-exempt for certain purposes, which means that they can stay in the U.S. for up to six (6) months per entry without a visa.
+Additionally, citizens from certain countries can qualify to travel “visa waiver” under the Electronic System for Travel Authorization (ESTA).
+ESTA is for “clean records” only, and if an ESTA application is denied, generally an otherwise visa-waiver traveler would need to review the circumstances surrounding the ESTA denial and apply for a visa and in certain cases a waiver (i.e. pardon) depending upon the reason for the denial.

 Proof of Nonimmigrant Intent and Visitor Purpose